 Avoiding redundancy across an article means checking to ensure you aren't making the same point over and over.
 Watch out for two sentences in a row that essentially say the same thing.
 Also make sure your conclusion isn't just a restatement of your introduction.

 #5.
 Passive Voice

 Active voice isn't necessarily a requirement 100 percent of the time.
 However, if you try to avoid passive voice while creating content, you can sidestep some of the pitfalls of fluffy writing.
 Basically, active voice involves writing so that a sentence's subject performs an action rather than being acted upon.
-For example, a sentence in passive voice could sound like, "Instead of reprimanding the student, the teacher chose to ignore the inappropriate comment."
+For example, a sentence in passive voice could sound like, "The student was not reprimanded for his inappropriate comment, which was ignored by the teacher."
 In active voice, the sentence would read, "The teacher chose to ignore the inappropriate comment instead of reprimanding the student."
 Also, "chose to ignore" could simply be "ignored."

 Few things are more likely to cause a reader to stray than an off-topic tangent.
 Solve the reader's problem without including a bunch of irrelevant information.
 Also, be sure to deliver content that fulfills the promise of its headline.

 Fluffy writing often occurs when a writer has not laid out a plan for the content before starting.
 Making an outline of the article and brainstorming for even just a few minutes can ensure the writing stays on topic, isn't redundant and doesn't rely on cliches that often pop into a writer's mind.
 Once the content has been created, it needs to be proofread with all these tips in mind.
 Read it over several times and get somebody else to read the content as well.
 Careful analyzation can mean all the difference when it comes to lowering your bounce rate and increasing conversions.

 2 Responses to 6 Tips For Avoiding Filler and Fluffy Writing in Your Content